 The studio has contributed to many notable production cars, including the original first-generation Yaris, the Verso, the Avensis, the Toyota C-HR crossover, the fourth-generation Yaris (COTY’s 2021 Car of the year winner), and the Yaris Cross.
 It has also created a number of Concept cars, such as the Lexus LF-SA, the Lexus UX Concept, the mobility concepts shown at the Tokyo Motor Show in 2019, the LF-30 Electrified and the Aygo X Prologue.

 Together with the Mjölby Design Studio, in Sweden, we jointly wanted to marry the automotive and logistics worlds.
 Our ambition is to rethink and question the mobility of goods, services and people in a holistic and systemic way.
-We want to optimize the flows of goods generated by our societies in a sustainable and ethical way, in order to achieve synchronized and seamless mobility.There’s more here
+We want to optimise the flows of goods generated by our societies in a sustainable and ethical way, in order to achieve synchronized and seamless mobility.There’s more here

 Read more about:Sakichi Toyoda